eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 - Chapter 4 presents the technical approach to pseudonyms.

-- Chapter 5 relates the topic to other broader topics being discussed and previous identified risks.
+- Chapter 5 relates the topic to other topics being discussed and previous identified risks.

-- Chapter 6 the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.
+- Chapter 6 presents the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.

 ## 2 Legal Requirements for Pseudonyms